-Historically a relatively diverse country, Latvia's ethnic and linguistic diversity increased under Soviet occupation as a result of the USSR encouraging workers from Russia and other Soviet republics to resettle in Latvia (see p.
-13-14 of History and Mvth).
-By 1989. about 1.2 million workers. mostly from Russia Belarus, and Ukraine had immigrated to Latvia. settlina primarily in industrial centers like Daugavpils, Riga, Ventspils, and Liepāja.
-Consequently.
-Latvian proportion of the population declined dramatically, from 77% in 1935 to 54% in 1989.
+Historically a relatively diverse country, Latvia's ethnic and linguistic diversity increased under Soviet occupation as a result of the USSR encouraging workers from Russia and other Soviet republics to resettle in Latvia (see History and Myth).
+By dramatically, from 77% in 1935 to 54% in 1989.
 By 2021, the ethnic Latvian population had increased to about 63%.